sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ### Other deployer impact

-How does it affect the deployment?
-Are there config option changes?
+N/A

 ### Developer impact

-Drivers will need to add a capabilities field "multiattach: True/False", and do any special handling on their end for connecting/disconnecting volumes in this category.
+Drivers will need to add a capabilities field "multiAttach: True/False", and do any special handling on their end for connecting/disconnecting volumes in this category.

 ## Use Cases